Fluctuation without dissipation: Microcanonical Langevin Monte Carlo: Conclusions

 \section{Conclusions}

-We introduced an energy conserving stochastic Langevin process in the continuous time limit that has no damping, and derived the corresponding Fokker-Planck equation.
+We introduced an energy conserving stochastic Langevin process in the continuous time limit that has no damping, derived the corresponding Fokker-Planck equation.
 Its equilibrium solution is microcanonical in the total energy, yet its space distribution equals the desired target distribution given by the action, showing that the framework of \cite{Ma15} is not a complete recipe of all SDEs whose equilibrium solution is the target density.
+We have also proven ergodicity demonstrating that the stationary solution is unique, and geometric ergodicity, demonstrating that the convergence to the stationary distribution is exponentially fast.

-MCLMC is also of practical significance: we have shown that it vastly outperforms HMC on a lattice $\phi^4$ model.
-HMC is currently the state-of-the-art integrator for lattice quantum chromodynamics \cite{LQCDGattringer, LQCDDegrand}, a field where the computational demands are particularly intensive.
-Numerical results presented here suggest that MCLMC could offer significant improvements over HMC in the setting of high dimensional lattice models.
+MCLMC is also of practical significance: we show it vastly outperforms the state-of-the-art HMC on a lattice $\phi^4$ model.
+In lattice quantum chromodynamics \citep{LQCDGattringer, LQCDDegrand} the computational demands are particularly intensive, and numerical results presented here suggest that MCLMC could offer significant improvements over HMC in the setting of high dimensional models.
+We have also demonstrated that MCLMC offers significant (factor of three) improvements over the state-of-the-art algorithm NUTS (a variant of HMC) on hierarchical Bayesian inference problems, suggesting MCLMC outperforms HMC/NUTS over a wide range of problems.

-{\bf Acknowledgments}: We thank Julian Newman for proving lemmas \ref{density} and \ref{Newman lemma} and Qijia Jiang for useful discussions.
-This material is based upon work supported in part by the Heising-Simons Foundation grant 2021-3282 and by the U.S. Department of Energy, Office of Science, Office of Advanced Scientific Computing Research under Contract No. DE-AC02-05CH11231 at Lawrence Berkeley National Laboratory to enable research for Data-intensive Machine Learning and Analysis.
+\acks{ We thank Julian Newman for proving lemmas \ref{density} and \ref{Newman lemma} and Qijia Jiang for useful discussions.
+This material is based upon work supported in part by the Heising-Simons Foundation grant 2021-3282 and by the U.S. Department of Energy, Office of Science, Office of Advanced Scientific Computing Research under Contract No. DE-AC02-05CH11231 at Lawrence Berkeley National Laboratory to enable research for Data-intensive Machine Learning and Analysis. }

 We here include a supplementary lemma, needed in the proof of lemma \ref{density}:

 \begin{lemma} Let $M$ be a $C^1$ manifold.
 Let $(I, \mathcal{I}, \mu)$ and $(J, \mathcal{J}, \nu)$ be probability spaces, and over these probability spaces respectively, let $(\Phi_\alpha)_{\alpha\in I}$ and $(\Psi_\beta)_{\beta\in J}$ be random $C^1$ self-embeddings of $M$.
 Fix $x_1, x_2 \in M$, let $p$ be the law over $\mu$ of $\alpha \mapsto \Phi_\alpha(x_1)$, and let $\tilde{p}$ be the law over $\mu \otimes \nu$ of $(\alpha, \beta) \mapsto \Psi_\beta(\Phi_\alpha(x_1))$.
 Suppose there exists $m > 0$ and an open subset $U$ of a chart on $M$ such that \begin{itemize} \item for every $A\in\mathcal{B}(U)$, $p(A) \geq m \operatorname{Leb}(A)$; \item $\nu(\beta\in J \vert x_2 \in \Psi_\beta(U)) > 0$. \end{itemize} Then there exists $\tilde{m} > 0$ and a neighborhood $\tilde{U}$ of $x_2$ contained in a chart on $M$ such that for every $A\in\mathcal{B}(\tilde{U})$, $\tilde{p}(A) \geq \tilde{m} \operatorname{Leb}(A)$. \end{lemma} \begin{proof} One can find a $\nu$-positive measure set $J' \subset J$, a neighborhood $\tilde{U}$ of $x_2$ contained in a chart on $M$, and a value $r > 0$, such that for all $\beta\in J'$ and $x\in\tilde{U}$, we have $\Psi^{-1}_\beta(x)\in U$ and $|\operatorname{det}(D(\Psi^{-1}_\beta)(x))|\geq r$.
 Now take any $A\in\mathcal{B}(\tilde{U})$ and let